jameshughes89/cs101/site/topics/models-of-computation/models-of-computation.rst

 * These ideas are a big part of what computer science is

 Finite State Machines/Automata (FSM/FSA)
 ========================================

-* Simple models of computation.
 * We can define a very very very very simple computer in terms of
     * Input
     * Output
     * States

-* And then we can geek out over how much work this little computer can do
+* With this, we can spend time thinking about what exactly a simple little computer like this can do

-    * Like, what types of problems this computer can solve.
+    * What types of problems this computer can solve

-* FSM's are **VERY** simple computers.
+* FSMs are **VERY** simple computers
 * But, just because they're simple, doesn't mean we can't use them
-* In fact, these little guys are powerful enough to solve A LOT problems we deal with every day.
+* In fact, these extraordinarily simple computers are used to solve many problems we deal with every day

     * Vending Machines
     * Traffic Lights
     * Elevators
     * Locks/Safe
     * Regular Expressions

-* Let's say we want a lock that has the combination **7, 7, 3**.
+* Let's say we want a lock that has the combination **7, 7, 3**
-* Here's a FSM for that lock
+* Below is a representation of a FSM for that lock

 .. image:: FSM_lock.png

-* Or, we can go the other way and say, given this machine, what input can it accept.
+* The FSM receives input, and depending on the input the FSM's state may change
+* If the FSM receives input such that the machine halts on the accepting state (double circled state), then, in this context, the lock would open
+* For example, if the machine receives the input **7, 7, 3**, the final state would be the accepting state

+* The above lock example started with what the correct sequence is, and then a FSM was designed for it
+* But we can also start from a FSM and ask, *what kinds of inputs does this machine accept?*

 .. image:: FSM_regex.png

 .. admonition:: Activity
     :class: activity

+    Consider how the lock example hits the accepting state after seeing **7, 7, 3**.

     What input strings can this machine accept?
-What I mean is, what strings will get this machine to it's final state.
+What I mean is, what strings will get this machine to it's final state?

-* Think about it this way.
-Think of how simple the computational system is that is powerful enough to unlock a lock
+* Think of how simple this computational system is, while also considering how powerful it is in terms of the problems it could solve
 * Computer Scientists like to think about *what else can a computer this powerful do?*

 Pushdown Automata (PDA) and Context-Free Grammars